An academic quotation can be combined with a reference in various ways, each with its own challenges and pitfalls.

 (a) Sim (2013, p.
-6) points out that “the size of a vehicle is no sure guide to its fuel consumption”.
+6) cautions that “the size of a vehicle is no sure guide to its fuel consumption”.

-The kind of link here between the reference Sim (2013, p.6) and the sentence-length quotation is a “citation” verb (points out).
-English has many such verbs (see 76.
+Here, the linking word cautions between the reference Sim (2013, p.6) and the sentence-length quotation is a “citation” verb.
+When introducing an academic quotation or paraphrase, such verbs tend to be in the present simple tense (see 76.
 Tenses of Citation Verbs).
-They are most commonly found in the present simple tense.

-In addition to points out in (a), there is the conjunction that.
-It may follow a statement-showing citation verb, but not a question-showing one like ASK (see 57.
+In addition to cautions in (a), there is the conjunction that.
+It may accompany a citation verb introducing an ordinary statement, but not a question-introducing one like ASK (see 57.
 Indirect Questions in Formal Writing).
 The possibility of that before quoted statements may be slightly surprising, given that it is normally associated with indirect, not direct, speech.
 The reason why it is possible is that quoted statements, despite their direct form, are nevertheless reports just as indirect statements are.